xserban/GraphRepo/docs/source/driller.rst

 * indexes the data in Neo4j.

-In order to index the data, you will need a config file (see `Configuration`) and the following code::
+In order to index the data, you will need a config file (see :ref:`CONFIGURATION`) and the following code::

     from graphrepo.driller import Driller